zmkfirmware/zmk/docs/docs/development/studio-rpc-protocol.md

 ### USB (Serial)

 The USB transport is actually a basic serial/UART transport, that happens to use the CDC/ACM USB class for a serial connection.
-Framed messages are sent between Studio client and ZMK device using simple UART transmission.
+Framed messages are sent between ZMK Studio client and ZMK device using simple UART transmission.

 ### Bluetooth (GATT)